 Compact and firm shell.
-3-in-1 cup holder, USB charging port, and phone holder.
-Fits carry-ons under 20 inches.
+Three-in-1 cup holder, USB charging port, and phone holder.
+Twenty-inch carry-on and 14-inch tote.
 Expandable.
 Features 4 spinner wheels with 360-degree movement.

 Not particularly durable according to some reviews.
 Power bank not included.